Find Grad Schools

 Master’s Degrees in African American Studies

 A master's degree in african american studies is offered at 28 colleges in the United States.
-This degree is more popular with female students, and about 77% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 13.3% of african american studies graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 85% were from an underrepresented racial-ethnic group.
+Also, 4.1% of african american studies graduates were international students.

 Education Levels of African American Studies Majors